paddytobias/15census_timor_dataclean/README.md

-# 2015 Timor-Leste Census data: Data Processing and Analysis in R scriptlets
+# 2015 Timor-Leste Census data: Data Processing and Analysis in R scripts

-*I am still refining these scripts for others to repeat my work.*

 The objective is to get the Excel data, published by the [General Directorate of Statistics](http://www.statistics.gov.tl/category/publications/census-publications/2015-census-publications/), into a state so that meta-analyses can be conducted programmatically across all 700-800 worksheets.